Working in Your Containers¶

 Container Names

-The container name drupal-dev is the ‘services’ name as set in your docker-compose.yml.
-To access the drupal container in production you would replace drupal-dev with drupal-prod.
+The container name drupal is the 'service' name as set in your docker-compose.yml.

-You can also access other containers in this way, by replacing drupal-dev with their service name.
-For example, mariadb-dev or solr-prod.
+You can also access other containers in this way, by replacing drupal with their service name.
+For example, mariadb, solr, fcrepo, etc.

 For more information, see the documentation on docker compose exec